 With the variety of flavors, if your dog has an allergy to poultry, the salmon would be perfect.
 It can help allergy symptoms improve or disappear entirely.
 Additionally, because the scent of it is so delicious, it can perk up an appetite in an older senior who may be getting finicky with his eating.
 It’s also a vet recommended dog food.

 You can feed your furry friend two ways with this food.
 You can add it to regular kibble as a flavor boost.
-All you do is take some of the freeze-dried nuggets, add water; mix it and add to the kibble.
 Or you can just feed it to him as the main dish.
 With all the freeze-dried meat proteins, it is sure to entice your picky eater.

-This product is a complete diet for puppies, nursing mothers, adults, and seniors.
+Besides meat this product have some healthy additions – seeds, plants, organic veggies, fruits, carrots, apples, and kale.
+So it’s complete diet for puppies, nursing mothers, adults, and seniors.
 It’s gluten, corn, wheat, grain and soy free.
 Also, the chicken doesn’t have added hormones or antibiotics and is formulated in the USA.
 The recipe is a great pet food for even the pickiest dogs.

 Recommended Ingredients and those to Avoid